hmz-23/F-MNIST-using-RandomForestClassifier/README.md

 #### Labels

-Each training and test example is assigned to one of the following labels:
+Each training and test example is assigned to one of the following labels:/

 0 T-shirt/top/
 1 Trouser/